Lululemon/tight-cli/docs/topics/reference.rst

 ``tight-cli``
 #############

 The ``tight-cli`` package is one of two components, which together form Tight: the toolset that helps you build event driven applications for serverless runtimes. ``tight-cli`` helps you scaffold and maintain Tight apps.
 This document describes the available commands exposed by ``tight-cli``.
-For a more thorough discussion of how to use ``tight-cli`` to create and manage yoru application visit the `tutorials <tutorial.html>`_.
+For a more thorough discussion of how to use ``tight-cli`` to create and manage your application visit the `tutorials <tutorial.html>`_.

 Once `installed <installation.html>`_, you can invoke ``tight-cli`` simply by calling ``tight`` from the command line: